RSDKModding/RSDK-Modding-Wiki/docs/RSDKv2/RetroScript/Functions/Drawing/SetWaterColor.md

 !!! note
     This is not functional in both the original 2008 Nexus demo and the RSDKv2 decompilation.
 This is kept here for documentational purposes.

+!!! note
+    The details of this function are assumed (check the note below), and the parameter count can be found in the engine.

 ## Parameters
 !!! note
     This was most likely supposed to call the engine's `SetWaterColour` function, which has these parameters, and was spelt with a 'u' unlike this function.